Arroyo Systems are defined by a set of org-mode documents and a database caching layer. This repository is that database caching layer.

 What are Arroyo Systems?

-Arroyo systems are the latest iteration of my the CCE Emacs init.el generator cum Concept Operating System built for managing my laptops and desktops around an NixOS, Emacs, EXWM, and Evil Mode system.
-It is distributed and developed as a collection of org-mode documents which can be used to provision and upgrade the system and shared on the web to enrich the lives of weirdos like me.
+Arroyo systems are the underlying design systems for the CCE Emacs init.el generator and Concept Operating System.
+It's used for managing my laptops' and desktop's and servers' and mobiles' software around an NixOS, Emacs, KDE, and Evil Mode.
+Arroyo Systems are distributed and developed as a collection of org-mode documents which can be used to provision and upgrade the system and are published on the web to enrich the lives of weirdos like me.

-pulling inspiration from vulpea and vino of building out a context-specific database hypermedia application which integrate with org-roam rather than extending or working within the API-space of org-roam itself, Arroyo consists of a database caching layer working alongside an org-roam database which can be queried to assemble a NixOS system and highly-customized Emacs installation-and-configuration.
+Arroyo allows you to build context-specific databases from a sort of hypermedia application which integrate with org-roam.
+Rather than extending or working within the API-space of org-roam itself, Arroyo is an org-mode parser and metadata extractor, and a database cache model layer which can be queried to assemble a NixOS system and highly-customized Emacs installation-and-configuration.

-it's designed such that a user can plug various pieces of system configuration together in the form of org-mode documents, creating a system which is literally self-documented.
+it's designed such that a user can plug various pieces of system configuration together in the form of org-mode documents downloaded or synced from trustworthy friends, creating a system which is literally (literately) self-documented.

-An Arroyo System's configuration can be published on the web using Arcology, an elixir web document publishing framework built under similar ideas and philosophies with the end goal of socially-maintained hand-crafted and user-customized Linux systems.
+An Arroyo System's configuration can be published on the web using Arcology, an python web document publishing framework built using Arroyo's parser and philosophies with the end goal of managing socially-maintained, hand-crafted, and user-customized Linux systems.

 Arroyo Systems are "designed" to develop in fits and bursts